3dgeo-heidelberg/AImon/docs/index.md

 <!-- <h3> 📑 Citation </h3> -->
 **Citation**

-Please cite AImon5.0 when using it in your research.
+Please cite the AImon5.0 repository when using our software & tools in your research.

 ```
 @software{AImon5.0,